OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Area_Effect_Targeting_System.md

 - Implementation: Complete

 ## Overview

+**Game Rule Summary**: The Area of Effect & Targeting System determines how spells select and affect multiple targets, making the difference between hitting one enemy or devastating an entire group.
+Area spells work in several ways: you can target the ground to create explosions that hit everyone in a circle, cast "point-blank" spells that blast outward from you, or use cone spells that hit enemies in front of you.
+The farther targets are from the center of the effect, the less damage they take (called "distance falloff").
+Understanding targeting is crucial for effective spellcasting - knowing when to use group buffs versus single-target spells, how to position for maximum area damage, and which spells require line of sight versus those that don't.
+Mastering these mechanics separates good casters from great ones.

 The area of effect (AoE) and targeting system manages how spells select and affect multiple targets.
 It includes ground-targeted area effects, point-blank area effects, cone effects, and single-target selection with complex rules for target validation and distance falloff.

 ## Core Targeting Types